-- 13. Pursuant to Section 205A of the Companies Act,1956, all unclaimed dividends / unpaid dividends upto the financial year ended 31st March,1995 have been transferred to the General Revenue Account of the Central Government.
-Shareholders, who have not yet encashed their dividend warrants for the said period are requested to forward their claims in prescribed Form No.II of the Companies Unpaid Dividend (Transfer to General Revenue Account of the Central Government) Rules, 1978 to the Office of the Registrar of Companies, Karnataka, E-Wing, II Floor, Kendriya Sadana, Koramangala, Bangalore 560 034. - 14.
-Members who have not encashed their Dividend Warrants pertaining to the year 2013-2014 & onwards are requested to approach the Company, immediately for obtaining duplicate Dividend Warrant.
-As per the provisions of Section 124(5) and 124 (6) which came to force on 5th September 2016, Companies while transferring the unpaid dividend will also have to transfer the underlying equity shares, only if the dividend is not claimed for 7 years.
-Members may please take note of the same. - 15.
-The Board of Directors at their meeting held on 24th June 2021 has recommended payment of Dividend @ 10% i.e Re.
-1.00 per equity share of face value Rs 10 for the financial year 2020-21.
-Subject to the approval of the members at the AGM, Dividend will be paid within 20th October 2021. - 16.
+- 14. The Board of Directors at their meeting held on 26th May 2022 has recommended payment of Dividend @ 10% i.e Rs.1.00 per equity share of face value Rs.10 for the financial year 2021-22.
+Subject to the approval of the members at the AGM, Dividend will be paid within 20th October 2022. - 15.
 Payment of Dividend shall be made through electronic mode to those members who have updated their bank account details with their DP or with the Company / RTA.
-The payment of such Dividend is subject to deduction of tax at source - 17.
+The payment of such Dividend is subject to deduction of tax at source - 16.
 Pursuant to the Finance Act, 2020, dividend income will be taxable in the hands of the Shareholders with effect from April 1, 2020 and the Company is required to deduct TDS from dividend paid to the Members at prescribed rates under the Income Tax Act, 1961 ('IT Act').
-In general, to enable compliance with TDS requirements, Members are requested to complete and/ or update their Residential Status, Permanent Account Number ('PAN'), category as per the IT Act with their Depository Participants ('DPs') or in case shares are held in physical form, with the Company by sending documents through e-mail by 15th Sept, 2021. - i) A Resident individual shareholder with Permanent Account Number ('PAN') and who is not liable to pay income tax can submit a yearly declaration in Form No 15G/15H, to avail the benefit of non-deduction of tax at source by email to einward.ris@kfintech.com and corporate@sipaper.com by 15th Sept 2021.
+In general, to enable compliance with TDS requirements, Members are requested to complete and/ or update their Residential Status, Permanent Account Number ('PAN'), category as per the IT Act with their Depository Participants ('DPs') or in case shares are held in physical form, with the Company by sending documents through e-mail by 14th Sept, 2022. - i) A Resident individual shareholder with Permanent Account Number ('PAN') and who is not liable to pay income tax can submit a yearly declaration in Form No 15G/15H, to avail the benefit of non-deduction of tax at source by email to einward.ris@kfintech.com and corporate@sipaper.com by 14th Sept 2022.
 Shareholders are requested to note that in case their PAN is not registered, the tax will be deducted at a higher rate of 20%. - ii) Non-Resident shareholders can avail beneficial rates under tax treaty between India and their country of residence, subject to providing necessary documents i.e. No Permanent Establishment and Beneficial Ownership Declaration, Tax Residency Certificate, Form 10F, any other document which may be required to avail the tax treaty benefits by forwarding the above documents by email to einward.ris@kfintech.com and corporate@sipaper.com.
-The aforesaid declarations and documents need to be submitted by the shareholders by 15th Sept 2021.
+The aforesaid declarations and documents need to be submitted by the shareholders by 14th Sept 2022.